 This view would not be possible when the corn has grown.

 The Haunted Castle on the Dell Osso Farm.

 We returned to the station ending our trip on the Dell Osso Farm Train.The Photo Train

-When we got back I asked if we do another trip and stop for a couple of Photo Runbys.
+When we got back I asked if we could do another trip and stop for a couple of photo runbys.
 Engineer Bobbie and Yvonne agreed and we headed off again stopping short of the tunnel.
-I moved quickly to the other end of it and give the thumbs up to move the train through the tunnel.
+I moved quickly to the other end of it and give a thumbs-up to move the train through the tunnel.

-The Back Straight-A-Way Photo Runby.
-We thanked Bobbie and Yvonne for such an excellent visit to the Dell Osso Farm.
-We followed her back off the property and we headed to our next stop very close to Dell Osso Farms.
+The Back Straight-A-Way runby.
+We thanked Bobbie and Yvonne for such an excellent visit to the Dell Osso Farm then followed her back off the property and headed to our next stop very close by.